JeffVenancius/BeLL-programing-language/README.md

 item int/-?[\d]{1,2}/number = -20 ((an integer that is signed and can hold two digits.)) remember str/OCTOBER: 'THIRD' ((remember is how you call a constant))

+remember str_regex: '\w*'
+item str/^str_regex/baz: "the ^ captures an item value as a regex" ((as regex is being treated as
+                                                                        a range, some chars stop making sense, so they're repurposed))

 howTo a_static_function: /str
-- give "a string." ((give means return.
+- get "a string." ((get means return.
 Again, it's more human that way.))

+howTo get_nothing: /void
+- get nothing

 ```
 ## Ooops, I've did it again.